 Shaniko Ghost Town, OR

-The throaty roar of hard-core Harleys broke the evening calm in Shaniko, OR, a high desert ghost town.
+I was photographing antique equipment in Shaniko Ghost Town, OR, when the throaty roar of hard-core Harleys broke the calm.
 Curious, I followed the pipes to twelve Gypsy Jokers slamming bikes, on by one, back into a rickety wooden boardwalk.

 An act of love that fails is just as much a part of the divine life as an act of love that succeeds, for love is measured by its own fullness, not by its reception.